-- Reviewed and reassessed the TOR of the Nomination Committee; - Reviewed the structure, size and the composition of the Board; - Reviewed and updated the board diversity policy of the Company; - Reviewed the independence of all INEDs; and - Recommended to the Board on the re-appointment of Directors at the 2023 AGM.
+- Reviewed the structure, size and the composition of the Board; - Reviewed the board diversity of the Company; - Reviewed the independence of all INEDs; - Recommended to the Board on the re-appointment of Directors at the 2024 AGM; and - Nominated and recommended to the Board on the appointment of new Directors.

-The Nomination Committee held 2 meetings during the year under review and the attendance of its members are as follows:
+The Nomination Committee held 3 meetings during the year under review and the attendance of its members are as follows:

 No. of meetings attended/

 No. of meetings held

 during the year

-Mr. Pang Yuet (Chairman) 2/2
+Mr. Pang Yuet (Chairman) 3/3

-Mr. Ng Kwun Wan 2/2
+Mr. Ng Kwun Wan 3/3

-Mr. Wong Cheuk Bun 2/2
+Mr. Wong Cheuk Bun 3/3